Breast Cancer Radiation Therapy

 With IMRT, treatment planning is accomplished with a quick CT scan of the breast region.
 A three-dimensional plan is then constructed by the radiation oncologist and dosimetrist that precisely contours the radiation dose to treat the breast and avoid normal structures such as the lung and heart.

-This technology represents an improvement over conventional radiation therapy in that the planning and delivery of treatment is more rapid, and the dose distribution is more uniform, resulting in less skin and soft tissue reactions.
+This technology represents an improvement over conventional radiation therapy in that the planning and delivery of treatment is faster, and the dose distribution is more uniform, resulting in less skin and soft tissue reactions.

 We are excited to be able to offer this new technology to all of our breast cancer patients and anticipate additional innovations in the future, such as partial breast radiation in which treatment is completed within five days.
 Selected patients with small breast tumors that have been removed may be eligible for this treatment.